-Layers of baby spinach, artichoke hearts, and asparagus with feta cheese in a ricotta custard are nestled in a crispy filo dough crust.
+Layers of baby spinach, artichoke hearts and asparagus with feta cheese in a ricotta custard are nestled in a crispy filo dough crust.
 Serious heavenly goodness going on with this Spring Vegetable Pie with Feta Cheese and Filo Crust.

-The trickiest part of this whole dish is the filo pastry crust–filo is paper thin.
-Um, less than paper thin!
-Remember the old onion skin we used to make carbon copies on in typing class?
-Maybe you’re too young, but filo is just about as thin and it can be a nuisance to work with.
-However, don’t let that stress you out.
-Just brush each sheet with butter and layer and fold however you need to to create this flaky, layered crust.
-The filling will hide everything!
+The trickiest part of this whole dish is the filo pastry crust–filo is paper-thin.
+Um, less than paper-thin and it can be a nuisance to work with.
+However, don’t let that stress you out as the filling for this Spring Vegetable Pie with Feta Cheese and Filo Crust will hide everything!

-A box of filo dough has hundreds of paper-thin sheets so you have plenty to work with.
+- A box of filo dough has hundreds of paper-thin sheets so you have plenty to work with.
 If it tears, no worries.
 Just brush, layer and form the crust.
-I know I sound like a certain presidential candidate right now, but trust me, it’s going to be wonderful.

 If you are able to cut the asparagus just right with every other one just a tad longer, you can get all the spears to meet neatly in the center.
-I didn’t do that and had a “hole” in the center so I placed two artichoke hearts into the center to finish it off.
-You’re going to be so proud to serve this at your next brunch or lunch.
+If it doesn’t quite work out that way, place some artichoke hearts in the center to finish it off.
 Enjoy!

 - 1 stick unsalted butter

 - 1 bunch asparagus, tough ends trimmed (approximately 1 pound)

 - 15-18 filo dough/pastry sheets (or as needed)